GIP-RECIA/Notification-POC/docs/ROADMAP.md

 media.
 - Use user configuration to dispatch events to notifications on registered users and media only.
 - Update **Web Application** to support login and events that match user only.
+- Enhance **Event Emitter Service** to allow aggregation of UserEvent into a single Notification (digest).